enonic/tutorial-react/README.md

-# React SPA tutorial for Enonic

-Tutorial for building React SPAs powered by content from Enonic
+# Tutorial React SPA powered by Enonic

-The Tutorial is published on [Enonics Developer Portal](https://developer.enonic.com/docs/tutorial-react)
+This tutorial is published on [Enonics Developer Portal](https://developer.enonic.com/docs/tutorial-react-spa)

 ## About